DGross245/42-CPP-Modules/C01/README.md

     ```

 - **Exercise 04: Sed is for losers**
-  - Description: this function gets a input file and two string, replacing every occurrence of string_1 with string_2.
+  - Description: This function gets a input file and two string, replacing every occurrence of string_1 with string_2.
   - Usage:
     ```bash
     cd ex04